Water, High-Altitude Condensates, and Possible Methane Depletion in the Atmosphere of the Warm Super-Neptune WASP-107b: Light Curve Analysis

 \subsection{Spectroscopic Light Curve Fits}

 We binned the spectrum into 20 spectrophotometric channels from 1.12 to 1.63 $\mu$m, shown in Figure\,\ref{fig:lc}.
 We fit the light curves with the \texttt{divide-white} technique, which assumes that the light curve systematics have the same morphology at all wavelengths \citep{stevenson14c, kreidberg14a}.
 For this method, the transit model $T_\lambda(t)$ is multiplied by the systematics vector from the white light curve fit ($F_\mathrm{white}/T_\mathrm{white}$), and rescaled by a factor $C_\lambda + V_\lambda t$.
 One advantage of this approach is that it removes the star spot crossing feature, enabling us to use orbit three with no additional correction.
 The amplitude of the feature has no detectable wavelength dependence at the level of precision of our data.
 As for the white light curve, we fixed some of the transit parameters on the best fit values from \cite{dai17}.
 We did not put put priors on the transit parameters because varying them simply shifts the spectrum up or down by a constant value.
 Since the planet's 10-bar radius is a free parameter in our analysis of the spectrum, the absolute transit depth does not affect the retrieved atmospheric properties.
-In addition to fixing the transit parameters, we also fixed the limb darkening on the PHOENIX model predictions (coefficients listed in Table\,\ref{tab:transit_depths}.
+In addition to fixing the transit parameters, we also fixed the limb darkening on the PHOENIX model predictions for a star with $T_\mathrm{eff} = 4300 K$, $\log g = 4.5$, and $[\mathrm{Fe/H}] = 0.$ (coefficients listed in Table\,\ref{tab:tspec}.
+The final spectroscopic light curve fits had just three free parameters per channel: $C_\lambda$, $V_\lambda$, and $r_p/r_s$.
+We refer to this fitting approach as ``Method A".